sathyapriya-t/springboot/README.md

 are created in Spring IOC container which of type `ApplicationContext`.
 Using the Context/Container, we can get the bean.

+**@Service** - This annotation does exactly same as @Component.
+But This is specifically for business logics.This creates a bean in spring IOC container.

 **@Autowired** - This annotation will inject the bean(Injecting class object/bean) which is created using @Component

 **@Primary** - For Dependency injection, if we have 2 or more class which implements the same Interface(Loose coupling)